kelltom/OS-Bot-COLOR/README.md

 **See [example_bot_options.py](src/view/bot_options/example_bot_options.py) for a place to start.**

 ### Step 6: Call the setup() method on the BotView in main.py
 To finalize the BotView UI, you must call the setup() method.
 This will establish the connection between the model and the view via the controller, update the name/description in the information panel, and link the Options button with your bot's options view.
 You may use *ExampleBotOptions* as the argument for *options_class* if you haven't implemented your own options view.
+Be sure to pass only a reference to the options class, not an instance of it.

 ```python
 self.views["Woodcutting"].setup(controller=self.wc_controller,